Medically reviewed by Sanjai Sinha, MD. Last updated on Jun 8, 2021.

 Do not use if you are pregnant.
 Stop using Benicar and tell your doctor right away if you become pregnant.
 Olmesartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

-If you have diabetes, do not use Benicar together with any medication that contains aliskiren (a blood pressure medicine - brand names include Amturnide, Tekturna, and Tekamlo).
+If you have diabetes, do not take Benicar with any medication that contains aliskiren (a blood pressure medicine - brand names include Amturnide, Tekturna, and Tekamlo).

 Before taking this medicine